-Why does the Guide reference the IEBC but not the IPMC?
+- Why does the Guide reference the IEBC but not the IPMC?
 Is the suggestion that "item observed" and "item needing attention" are within the IPMC, but resolution is an IEBC subject?
 If so, that is incorrect.
-The IPMC (e.g. Sec 304.1.1) correctly points the user the IEBC only in cases of relatively severe conditions.
-Commented [KM1]: A number of terms are italizied throughout.
-What does this mean?
-Perhaps put a pointer early on in the document indicating that defined terms are in Section 3.

-The section on permissive v. mandatory wording is out of place.
+The IPMC (e.g. Sec 304.1.1) correctly points the user the IEBC only in cases of relatively severe conditions. - The section on permissive v. mandatory wording is out of place.
 It is not needed for readers who know what they're doing with respect to code-writing, and it is not nearly enough for those who don't.

-This Guideline defines the minimum timeframe and schedule for building maintenance and periodic visual condition assessments to occur, in order for an interested party (Owner, Manager, AHJ) to identify if any visible current building conditions are in need of attention by the Code Official, a Qualified Professional, and/or a Registered Design Professional for action, supplemental assessment, or evaluation for repair.
-Such building maintenance and professional assessments and their associated recommended timeframes are outlined herein.
-This Guideline presents three types of assessments: Maintenance, Supplemental, and Periodic Condition Assessments, which are recommended to be performed as described herein, at a minimum.
+PUBLIC COMMENT #12 (Kersting 2) Formatted: Highlight Proponent: Kersting, Ryan · · · · · · · · · · · · · · · · · · · if any visible current building conditions are in need of attention by the Code Official, a Qualified Professional, and/or a Registered Design Professional for action, supplemental assessment, or evaluation for repair.
+Such building maintenance and professional visual condition assessments and their associated recommended timeframes are outlined herein.
+This Guideline presents three types of condition assessments: Maintenance, Supplemental, and PeriodicCondition Assessments, which are recommended to be performed as described herein, at a minimum.
 This Guideline is not intended to be used for any other purpose.
 This Guideline and its recommended timeframes for the assessments are intended to provide an interested party with a clear path from "item observed" during a maintenance assessment; to "item needing attention" during a visual assessment; to "item resolved" with an evaluation (which is not within scope of the Guideline, rather is the purview of International Existing Building Code).
 This Guideline also provides several appendices that include additional resources for the user.